 - Lakita Watson, an NRPA board member, former executive director of the Richland County Recreation Commission (South Carolina) and CEO of WiPaR;

 - Katy Keller, director of Town of Pittsboro Parks and Recreation (North Carolina) and the vice president of programs for WiPaR; and

 - Melanie Scoggins, business development and retention manager at Town of Leesburg (Virginia) and founding board member of WiPaR

 I hope you enjoy this conversation as we discuss their experiences, as well as the inspiration behind creating WiPaR.
-I encourage listeners to check out their newly launched website at WIPAR.org.
-And, Lakita will be joining NRPA for an online learning opportunity this Thursday, March 31, to discuss the WiPAR community and the unique challenges and amazing triumphs of women in the field.
+I encourage listeners to check out their newly launched website at WIPAR.org to learn more.

 Tune in to the full episode below to learn: